worldviewer/react-worldviewer-prototype/README.md

 A GIS-inspired approach to visualizing discourse on scientific controversies, built in React.js for mobile devices.

+Setting the project up is simple.
+Go to the root folder with `package.json`, and type:

+    npm install
+    npm run start

 ## What is This Thing?

 *"For citizens who want to take part in the democratic processes of a technological society, all the science they need to know about is controversial..."*